 A lightweight, super-nourishing styling product is going to be your best friend.
 I always recommend It’s a 10 Miracle Leave-in Lite.
 This leave-in conditioner is truly the best of both worlds.
 It enhances your natural volume, but it’s also a weightless detangler.
-It fights frizz, protects from heat damage, and humidity too.
+It fights frizz and protects from heat damage and humidity, too.

 Mist this product liberally on damp hair, starting at your ends.
 Do a lighter spritz on your roots and mid-shafts, and style as desired.

 ➰ Wavy, Coily, or Curly Hair